ssunn4monroll-cyberhub/Learning-CyberSecurity/README.md

-# Learning-CyberSecurity
+# Daily Dose of CyberSecurity (My learning diary)
-What happened while newbie Learning CyberSecurity
+What happened when noob learn CyberSecurity

-Day 1 Download and Install Ubuntu  Kali linux
+- Download and Install Ubuntu  Kali linux

-Day 2 Try to learn "Pre Security" from TryHackMe
+- Try to learn "Pre Security" from TryHackMe